-PIC® recommends feeding 6 lbs per day (8.7 Mcal of ME/d) of a conventional gestation diet to sows with a caliper reading of ideal.
+PIC® recommends feeding 2.7 kg (8.7 Mcal ME/d) per day of a conventional gestation diet to sows with a caliper reading of ideal.
 Only provide ad libitum feed to sows with caliper reading of thin.
 Avoid skipping meal on weaning day since it negatively impacts lutenizing hormone secretion compromising sow fertility.
 It is advisable to group sows in the weaner row based on their body condition.
 Weaned sow feeding management requires a balance between providing enough fresh feed and avoiding waste and spoilage.
 Split the daily feed allowance of the weaned sow into 2 to 3 meals.